CfSOtago/GREENGridData/docs/gridSpy1mProcessingReport.md

 If you wish to use any of the material from this report please cite as:

  * Anderson, B. (2018) NZ GREEN Grid project data processing report: 1 minute electricity power, [Centre for Sustainability](http://www.otago.ac.nz/centre-sustainability/), University of Otago: Dunedin.

-> XX replace with UKDA DOI when available XX

 ## History